mgcfish/dnsbruter/README.md

 DNSBruter works with [Python](http://www.python.org/download/) version **2.6.x** and **2.7.x** on Debian/Ubuntu, RedHat and Windows platforms.

-On every platform you need "dnspython" in order to make dns querys:
+On every platform you need following packages:

 * [dnspython](http://www.dnspython.org/)

-On Windows you might need to install following package:

 * [Colorama](https://pypi.python.org/pypi/colorama)

-On Redhat you can install additional packages with easy_install:
+On Redhat you can also need argparse.
+You can install it with easy_install:

 	easy_install argparse
-	easy_install colorama

 Usage
 ----